 While I like to donate clothing items and shoes to charity organizations, everything else that I'm getting rid of will have a price tag before it goes.

-Usually I throw a garage sale on a nice weekend, then put whatever doesn’t sell up on Craigslist.
-However, with the recent addition to Facebook called “Marketplace” I would go that route instead of Craigslist.
+Usually I throw a garage sale on a nice weekend, then put whatever doesn't sell up on Craigslist.
+However, with the recent addition to Facebook called "Marketplace" I would go that route instead of Craigslist.
+More people are on Facebook everyday and that means you will likely sell faster!

 In two weekends with two small garage sales, we made $3,000 to put towards debt.